fujaba/fulibFx/docs/features/2-for.md

 Currently, no information is passed to the created label.
 In order to pass static information you can add parameters like you would when using the `show`-method using a map.

+When a new component is created, the parameters `item` and `list` are automatically added to the map.
+The `item` parameter contains the current item of the cell and the `list` parameter contains the list of all items.
+If parameters with the same key are already present in the map, they will not be overwritten.

 ```java
 fxFor.of(container, items, myComponentProvider, Map.of("key", value));
 fxFor.of(container, items, myComponentProvider, params); // Parameters can be taken from the @Params annotation for example